balassy/sentinel/README.md

     <globalization culture="auto" uiCulture="auto" ... />

+### Responsive design and touch support

+Sentinel uses responsive design and supports touch navigation, to correctly display your galleries and images on devices with different form factors.

+Note however, that currently Sentinel neither resize nor optimize the images for smaller displays and slower  or metered network connections, and always the full image files are downloaded!

 ## Installation

 Build and publish the source code.
 The default login password is `demo`.
 You can change it in the following section in the `web.config` file by setting the SHA1 hash of your desired password: